Samares-Engineering/FMI/README.md

 1. Go to the /src folder.
 2. Open a console and type "make all".
 3. A binary file is built in the folder ../bin
-4. Launch the binary with the command: ./FMI_prototype bouncingBall.fmu
+4. Launch the binary with the command: ./FMI_prototype MoonLanding.fmu
 5. The fmu is loaded and simulated.
 6. Simulation results are generated in the result.csv file.